Tempest 2000: Gameplay

 New to Tempest 2000 are power-ups, which appear as capsule-shaped polygon objects after destroying a number of enemies or enemy bullets.
 Catching the power-up will activate one of a number of progressively more useful capabilities such as the Particle Laser, which enhances the ship's firepower and allows much faster destruction of enemies and spikes left by Spike Layers.
-Jump allows the player to jump off the web to avoid enemy fire and enemies that travel along the edge of the playfield such as the Fuseball and electrified attacks from the Pulsars.
+Jump lets the player jump off the web to avoid enemy fire and enemies that travel along the edge of the playfield such as the Fuseball and electrified attacks from the Pulsars.
 The A.I.
-Droid is an autonomous vectorial ship that appears floating above the web and shoots at the enemies; in addition, grabbing a power-up while warping into a new level will play an increasingly high-pitched sound of a woman screaming "Yes!
+Droid is an autonomous vectorial ship that appears floating above the web and shoots at the enemies.
+In addition, grabbing a power-up while warping into a new level will play an increasingly high-pitched sound of a woman screaming "Yes!
 Yes!
-Yes!" and after arriving into the next level, the first power-up that the player will receive is the A.I.
+Yes!" and after arriving to the next level, the first power-up that the player will receive is the A.I.
 Droid.

 Also new to the game are Warp Bonus tokens, which allow the player access into any of the three types of bonus stages after collecting three tokens and completing the level.
 Completing the bonus level grants 25,000 points and the player skips five levels ahead, but failing will warp the player to just one level.
-Outta Here! is a power-up that appears randomly and collecting it will destroy all enemies on-screen and warps the player into the next level, however, spikes left by Spike Layers will not be eliminated, so it is possible to lose a life by hitting one as the ship warps down the web.
-Between certain power-ups, players can also gain 2000 point bonuses as well.
+Outta Here! is a power-up that appears randomly and collecting it will destroy all enemies on-screen and warps the player into the next level.
+However, spikes left by Spike Layers will not be eliminated, so it is possible to lose a life by hitting one as the ship warps down the web.
+Between certain power-ups, players can also gain 2,000 point bonuses as well.

-Other modes include Traditional Tempest, which is a recreation of the original arcade game; Tempest Plus, which is a mix between Traditional and Tempest 2000 modes and Tempest Duel, a two-player versus mode where players compete in a series of matches against each other; in addition, this mode includes an exclusive Mirror power-up, which deflects shots from the rival back at him, alongside other objects to use in the playfield and regular enemies from the main game.
+Other modes include Traditional Tempest, which is a recreation of the original arcade game; Tempest Plus, which is a mix between Traditional and Tempest 2000 modes and Tempest Duel, a two-player versus mode where players compete in a series of matches against each other.
+In addition, this mode includes an exclusive Mirror power-up, which deflects shots from the rival back at him, alongside other objects to use in the playfield and regular enemies from the main game.